StanfordPL/stoke/src/validator/README.md

 -----

-The best way to implement a new instruction is to look at how old ones are done and create a new handler, or modify an existing one.
+The best way to implement a new instruction is to look at how old ones are done and create a new handler, or preferably, modify an existing one.
 Try to use an existing handler if possible to avoid duplication of code; many instructions use the same core construction to build a circuit.
-As you build or modify handlers, please keep in mind:
+Look at PackedHandler and SimpleHandler in particular.
+As you build or modify handlers, please keep in
+mind:

 - If a certain pattern is emerging across several handlers that can be abstracted, consider adding a helper function to the Handler class (from which